-Compared to other parts of the world, PCP and PPI are underutilised in Europe.
-Therefore, the Innovation Union and Digital Agenda for Europe propose specific targets for increasing the use of PCP and PPI by 2020.
-Several countries around Europe have already started national or regional PCP and PPI initiatives.
+Read more about EU policy initiatives on PCP and PPI in the context of the Innovation Union and Digital Agenda for Europe targets to increase the use of PCP and PPI by 2020.